Supplementing Breast Milk

 * Babies can not be treated for Hypoglycemia by supplementing breastmilk with formula.

-* Formula contains cow protein which can increase the chance of an allergy.
+* Formula contains cow protein, which can increase the chance of an allergy.
+Breast milk protects a baby's gut and digestive tract.

-* Formula increases the risk of diabetes in infants who are at higher risk.
+* Formula increases the risk of diabetes in infants who are already at higher risk.

 * Formula can change the flora of baby’s gut.